 Now, let’s take a look at Color Schemes

 The monochromatic color scheme makes use of a single base hue.
 It can be extended using tints and shades of that color.

-This is most useful in highlighting important elements in a website, as it provides the strongest contrast of colors.
-It combines colors that are positioned exactly opposite to each other in color wheel.
+This is most useful in highlighting important elements on a website, as it provides the strongest contrast of colors.
+It combines colors that are positioned exactly opposite to each other in the color wheel.